allenai/ai2thor-rearrangement/README.md

 ## 🛤️ Submitting to the Leaderboard

 We are tracking challenge participant entries using the [AI2 Leaderboard](https://leaderboard.allenai.org/).
-The team with the best submission made to either of the below leaderboards by June 7th (midnight, [anywhere on earth](https://time.is/Anywhere_on_Earth)) will be announced at the [CVPR'21 Embodied-AI Workshop](https://embodied-ai.org/) and invited to produce a video describing their approach.
+The team with the best submission made to either of the below leaderboards by June 12th (midnight, [anywhere on earth](https://time.is/Anywhere_on_Earth)) will be announced at the [CVPR'21 Embodied-AI Workshop](https://embodied-ai.org/) and invited to produce a video describing their approach.
+Note that a winning submission must be materially different from the baseline models we provide and from submissions made to prior years' challenges.

 In particular, our 2023 leaderboard links can be found at
 * [**2022 1-phase leaderboard**](https://leaderboard.allenai.org/ithor_rearrangement_1phase_2023) and